alex-l-f/Whisper-Live-Translator/README.md

 The "Sound Mixer Options" setting in windows will let you easily set the output device, such as a virtual audio cable, for a given program

 Only tested in windows, but if you use linux you should be able to figure it out pretty easily

+If you don't know how to use python you are probably wasting your time trying to run this

 ## Setup help
 Python version must be >=3.7,<3.11  (Only tested with 3.9 and 3.10.8)